-On January 22nd, 2018, Hitchcock Design Group presented the Columbus Redevelopment Commission with the final concept for the Columbus Riverfront project.
-The CRC members voted unanimously to accept the $8.6 million concept plan that includes several overlooks of the East Fork of the White River, connections to the People Trail system, an in-water recreation park, and many other captivating amenities.
+On January 22nd, 2018, Hitchcock Design Group presented the Columbus Redevelopment Commission with the final concept for the Columbus Riverfront project that includes several overlooks of the East Fork of the White River, connections to the People Trail system, in-river recreation opportunities, and many other captivating amenities.

 The Columbus Redevelopment Commission is leading an initiative to improve the appearance, recreational function, environmental quality, and economic benefit of the East Fork of the White River between the 2nd and 3rd Street bridges (see project map).

-As an integral part of the project, the team will consider modifications of the low-head dam to improve river water quality, safety, and navigation.
-The Redevelopment Commission expects the concept to be finished in September and introduced to the community during a series of public workshops and meetings.
+As an integral part of the project, the team considered modifications of the low-head dam to improve river water quality, safety, and navigation.
+The concept was finished in September and introduced to the community during a series of public workshops and meetings.

 Image courtesy of Iowa DNR

-The consultant team and Redevelopment Commission will follow a three phase process starting with the Opportunity Analysis, which will identify issues and the most promising strategies to meet the city’s aesthetic, recreational, environmental, and economic objectives for redeveloping the riverfront.
+The consultant team and Redevelopment Commission followed a three phase process starting with the Opportunity Analysis, which identified issues and the most promising strategies to meet the city’s aesthetic, recreational, environmental, and economic objectives for redeveloping the riverfront.

-These strategies will be based on the physical and natural characteristics of the project site, the available cultural and financial resources, and the interests of the public and related stakeholders.
+These strategies were based on the physical and natural characteristics of the project site, the available cultural and financial resources, and the interests of the public and related stakeholders.

-This phase concludes with an Opportunity Analysis Report that includes the results of a web-based survey, key stakeholder interviews, a market analysis, and a public workshop.
+This phase concluded with an Opportunity Analysis Report that included the results of a web-based survey, key stakeholder interviews, a market analysis, and a public workshop.

-Next, during the Alternative Riverfront Concepts phase, the consultant team will create consensus on an overall strategy, the most promising public sector improvements, and private sector redevelopment opportunities.
+Next, during the Alternative Riverfront Concepts phase, the consultant team came to a consensus on an overall strategy, the most promising public sector improvements, and private sector redevelopment opportunities.

-Then, the consultant team will develop preliminary implementation recommendations and work closely with the Redevelopment Commission to refine the most promising concepts into a Preferred Riverfront Concept.
+The consultant team then developed preliminary implementation recommendations while working closely with the Redevelopment Commission to refine the most promising concepts into a Preferred Riverfront Concept.

-They will also develop a Preliminary Implementation Memorandum that considers public policy, operational improvements, and capital improvement issues.
-This phase will include a public open house to showcase the Preferred Riverfront Concept and receive public comment.
+They also developed a Preliminary Implementation Memorandum that considered public policy, operational improvements, and capital improvement issues.
+This phase included a public open house to showcase the Preferred Riverfront Concept and receive public comment.

 Riverfront Concept Plan

-In the Riverfront Concept Plan phase, the consultant team will document and obtain approval of the finalized recommendations, including an Implementation Table outlining short term (3-5 year) capital and operational implementation projects, and Riverfront Improvement Guidelines detailing standards and best practices.
+In the Riverfront Concept Plan phase, the consultant team documented and obtained approval of the finalized recommendations, including an Implementation Table outlining short term (3-5 year) capital and operational implementation projects, and Riverfront Improvement Guidelines detailing standards and best practices.

-This information will be published in a final Riverfront Concept Report summarizing the consultant team’s recommendations.
-When complete, they will present their final recommendations to the Columbus City Council, the Redevelopment Commission, and the public.
+This information was published in a final Riverfront Concept Report summarizing the consultant team’s recommendations, which was then presented to the Columbus City Council, the Redevelopment Commission, and the public.

 Low-head dams are 'dam dangerous'